How to Say It: pre-ee-clamp'-see-ah

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Preeclampsia is diagnosed if a pregnant woman has high blood pressure and significant protein in her urine.
+Pre-eclampsia is diagnosed if you have high blood pressure.

-The only way to cure pre-eclampsia is to deliver the baby.
-The decision for delivery depends on a combination of factors, such as:
+The only way to cure this condition is to deliver the baby.
+The decision to do so is based on how far along the pregnancy is.